 Packages

-Similar to other schema objects, PolarDB for PostgreSQL (Compatible with Oracle) uses the search path to resolve unqualified synonym names.
-If you have two synonyms that have the same name, an unqualified reference to a synonym resolves to the first synonym with the specified name in the search path.
-If public is in your search path, you can reference a synonym in the schema without the need to qualify the name.
+Name resolution: PolarDB for PostgreSQL (Compatible with Oracle) resolves unqualified synonym names using the search path.
+If two synonyms share the same name, an unqualified reference resolves to the first match found in the search path.
+If public is in your search path, you can reference a synonym in the public schema without qualifying the name.

 Create a synonym